Syrian migrants flock to Turkish city for risky voyage to Europe

 By Ayla Jean Yackley

-IZMIR, Turkey They dress in shorts to blend in with the tourists, buy cheap life jackets and balloons to protect themselves and their belongings at sea and play cat and mouse with police over places to sleep.
+IZMIR, Turkey, Aug 19 They dress in shorts to blend in with the tourists, buy cheap life jackets and balloons to protect themselves and their belongings at sea and play cat and mouse with police over places to sleep.

 They are among tens of thousands of Syrians who have descended on the Aegean port city of Izmir this summer before catching a boat to Greece, their gateway to the European Union.